What to do

 Part 1

-Select a section of text from an item of Te Ao Haka that you will write original music for.
-Deepen your knowledge of the kaupapa of your chosen text by doing research, or discussing the kaupapa with someone you trust, like a trusted whānau member, kaumātua or friend.
+Select a section of text from a Te Ao Haka item that you will write original music for.
+Deepen your knowledge of the kaupapa of your chosen text by doing research, or discussing the kaupapa with someone you trust, like a trusted whānau member, kaumātua, or friend.

 Part 2